Chat with the people who already left.

 Anyone on the team can ask, and every answer is traceable and limited to what they could already see.

 Turn a notice period into a permanent asset.
-The knowledge a leaver carries becomes a Mind the next hire can question.
+What the leaver carries becomes preserved knowledge the next hire can question.

-New hires interview their predecessor's Mind on day one instead of waiting weeks for tribal knowledge to trickle in.
+New hires question their predecessor's preserved knowledge on day one instead of waiting weeks for tribal knowledge to trickle in.

 Ask why something was built the way it was, and get the real reason with the thread that proves it.

-A Mind is a digital twin of a role or person, trained on the work they already did in your tools.
-Your team chats with it to get the answers only that person used to give.
+The reasoning, decisions and context a person built up in the work they already did in your tools.
+Your team asks questions against that, and gets the answers only that person used to give.

 Only the work that person already produced in your connected systems: decisions, conversations, documents, and tickets.
 It never reaches data they could not access.

-No. Minds are access-scoped, so each person only ever sees what they were already permitted to open.
+No. Answers are access-scoped, so each person only ever sees what they were already permitted to open.